diego-ciciani01/ADM---HW4/README.md

 ## Project Structure

 - `main.ipynb`: This Jupyter notebook contains all the answers to the research questions (RQs), the Command Line Question and the Algorithmic Question. <br>
+- `commandline.sh`: Shell file with the codes for the Command Line Question.

 ## Authors